 From Patagonia to Scotland via Iceland and the Atlantic salmon rivers of the North of England, we have personally experienced great sport in stunningly beautiful surroundings.

-With access to prime salmon fishing on the River Spey through our management of the famous Tulchan Estate, we can offer clients not only some of the best salmon fishing on the river, but also the chance to stalk for roe deer to complement a perfect sporting week in the Highlands.
+With access to prime salmon fishing on the most famous rivers in Scotland we can offer clients not only some of the best salmon fishing opportunities but also the chance to stalk for roe deer to complement a perfect sporting week in the Highlands.
 For inexperienced rods, we can arrange for professional ghillies to guide you through the basic skills – and offer the best possible chance of success through their encyclopaedic knowledge of the salmon pools in all conditions.

 Late Spring and Summer fishing, be it on the chalk streams of Hampshire for native brown trout or chasing wild rainbow trout on Derbyshire’s streams with a delicious picnic hamper by the river, make this a quintessentially English experience.
 Foreign fishing destinations are hugely popular, particularly where non-fishing companions can relax in guaranteed sunshine!
 Whether it’s fresh water or salt you are looking for, through our carefully selected, international fly fishing partners we can offer you the very best chance of fishing excellence.